Fractional PM

 Project Manager vs Project Management Consultant: What's the Real Difference?

 Many organisations use the terms Project Manager and Project Management Consultant interchangeably.
-While both roles focus on delivering projects successfully, their responsibilities, authority, and impact on the business are quite different.
+Both roles focus on delivering projects successfully, but their responsibilities, authority, cost, and impact on the business are quite different.

 Who is a Project Manager?